dadadel/binmake/README.md

 # default number is hexadecimal
 00112233

-# man can explicit a number type 0b means boolean number
+# man can explicit a number type 0b means binary number
 0b0100110111100000

 # change endianess to little-endian